NCATS-Tangerine/translator-testing-framework/README.md

 **Note:** Be sure to use `--recursive` flag to clone the [NCATS-Tangerine/NCATS-ReasonerStdAPI-diff](https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI-diff) dependency.

-After cloning the repo, set up a virtual environment using Python 3's `venv` module,
+After cloning the repo, set up a virtual environment using Python 3's `venv` module (or your preferred tool, e.g.
+Conda or local IDE equivalent),

 ```
 python3 -m venv my-working-environment
 ```